Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/18-monitor-hub.md

     ![Screenshot of the products table in the lakehouse page.](./Images/lab5u6.png)

-## Create and monitor a Spark notebook
+### Task 3: Create and monitor a Spark notebook

-In Microsoft Fabric, you can use notebooks to run Spark code.
+In this task, you will use a Spark notebook to query the ingested data from the lakehouse.
+You will run Spark code, stop the session, and monitor the notebook’s execution through the monitoring hub.

 1. In the lakehouse interface, Select **Open notebook (1)**, then choose **New notebook (2)** to create a new one.